sbommaganty/Ecommerce/README.md

 - opentok-react-native: For integrating the OpenTok platform with React Native applications, enabling real-time video, voice, and messaging features.

 ### Prerequisites☔
-You will need to install Visual Studio Code.

 - Ensure Node.js installed, download from official website.

 - npm or Yarn for managing dependencies.

-- Install React Native CLI globally using npm or Yarn.
+- Install React Native CLI globally using npm.

 - JDK version 8 or later for Android app development.

 - Android Studio for Android app development.

 - Xcode for iOS development, download from Mac App Store.

 - Install CocoaPods using RubyGems for managing iOS dependencies(only in mac).

-- Choose a visual studio code editor for writing React Native code.
+- You will need to install Visual Studio code.

 **Clone the repo :**
 ```